Mikes987/Finance-Tracker/README.md

 # Personal Finance Tracker
 (*Very early alpha*)

+### Updates in May 2025:
+- Tracker URL added where user can insert the finances
+- Main URL contains first tables with regards to Income, Expenses and Savings as well as a graph in selected currency and table with savings up-to selected year and month.

 ## Project Description
 I am creating a personal finance tracker in the python flask framework.
 The finance tracker is mostly inspired by [Personal Budget Tracker](https://www.youtube.com/watch?v=eKyAOjH3Crk) on Youtube.